 They’re near to the ground-profile, high-volume insoles.
 In the capital, they provide big comfort with a low bow shape.
 It’s an adequate amount to support most people’s feet without plantar fascistic.

-Super feet also make immense high bow outline insoles as well as physically powerful pain release ones: check the full catalog here.
+Super feet also make immense high bow outline insoles as well as physically powerful pain-release ones: check the full catalogue here.

 The preservative cap is a unique feature that you won’t find in many other diabetic insoles.
 It’s here to provide improved support and constancy.